 Ecuador's developing economy is highly dependent on petroleum.
-The country's GDP hovers around the 100 billion dollar mark, as GDP growth has been falling since 2011 and even slipped into the red in 2016.
+The country's GDP passed the 100 billion dollar mark in 2017, after GDP growth slipped into the red in 2016, falling again in 2020 and being practically zero the year before.
 This is likely due to the fact that Ecuador relies heavily on oil export revenue, and oil prices have been falling, which has in turn negatively impacted growth.
-For the last decade, Ecuador has been reporting a slight trade deficit, which means the value of imports has been higher than that of exports.
+For most of the last decade, Ecuador has been reporting a slight trade deficit, which means the value of imports has been higher than that of exports.
 Ecuador’s principal trade partner for both exports and imports is the United States.
-Inflation slumped a bit in 2017, but is expected to recover.
+Inflation slumped a bit in 2020, but is expected to recover in the near future.

-Traditionally, the services sector makes up the lion's share of GDP in Ecuador, namely more than half, followed by the industrial sector with just over a third, and agriculture at about 10 percent.
+Traditionally, the services sector makes up the lion's share of GDP in Ecuador, namely more than half, followed by the industrial sector with nearly a third, and agriculture at about 10 percent.
 GDP per capita seems stable at around 6,000 U.S. dollars.
-Unemployment in Ecuador is relatively low with a fourth of the workforce in the agricultural sector.
+Unemployment in Ecuador is relatively low with about a third of the workforce in the agricultural sector.
 However, poverty is still a problem in the country and indigenous people have often benefited less from oil revenues than others.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.